ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## The "YANG Module Names" Registry

-This document requests IANA to register one module name in the 'YANG Module Names' registry, defined in {{!RFC6020}}.
+IANA is requested to register the following YANG module in the "YANG Module Names" registry {{!RFC6020}} within the "YANG Parameters" registry group.

 ~~~~
 Name: ietf-incident